RayyanX95/react-hijri-calendar/README.md

 | dayCellClassName   | `string`                              | Custom class for day cells                                                                                                |
 | primaryColor       | `string`                              | Primary color (overrides default)                                                                                         |
 | unavailableColor   | `string`                              | Unavailable color (overrides default)                                                                                     |

+## Calendar Type

+The `calendarType` prop allows you to explicitly set the calendar system:

+- `calendarType="hijri"` — Always use the Hijri calendar
+- `calendarType="gregorian"` — Always use the Gregorian calendar
+- If not provided, the calendar type falls back to the `lang` prop (`'ar'` = Hijri, `'en'` = Gregorian)

+This makes it easy to control the calendar system independently of the language/labels.

 ## Modes